dxos/dxos/packages/devtools/devtools-extension/README.md

 # DXOS DevTools browser extension

-WARNING: This package is currently outdated and unmaintained.

 The DevTools extension provides debugging information about all aspects of the currently loaded DXOS app.

 [![Watch the video](https://user-images.githubusercontent.com/36420699/210833098-ea42d197-0c4e-4b71-a83c-de2649c1a5cb.png)](https://github.com/dxos/dxos/pull/2193#issue-1512878065)